 (800) USC-CARE (800-872-2273)

-Studies show that those who volunteer for altruistic reasons or for social connection live longer than those who don’t volunteer.
+Studies show that those who volunteer for altruistic reasons or for social connection may live longer than those who don’t volunteer.

 Help your neighbor.

 You can help to reduce loneliness in others by reaching out to those in your neighborhood who live alone.
-Bring over food and spend an hour chatting — it just might save their life.

-By Tina Donvito
+by Tina Donvito